bjoleary/mdufa/README.md

 or to be inaccurate.
 Similarly, some tables in the reports have footnotes, and they are not included in this dataset.

+Aside from some spot-checks, the data provided by the mdufa R package and included in this workbook has had limited verification and may be inaccurate.
+Use this information at your own risk and verify information using the reports provided directly by FDA.
+To facilitate this, each data point provided includes information about its source, including a link to the FDA report from which it came, the relevant page number, and more.

 If you find a problem in this dataset, please report it [here](https://github.com/bjoleary/mdufa/issues).